 information means information specified, or of a description specified, by the Minister that relates to the functions or powers of the Corporation.

-[Section 38 inserted by No. 11 of 1995 s.
+[Section 38 inserted: No. 11 of 1995 s.
 50.]

 39. Charge on proceeds of potatoes marketed

 All expenditure of the Corporation and all claims against the Corporation shall be a charge upon the proceeds of potatoes marketed by the Corporation which to the necessary extent shall be deemed part of the Corporation’s funds accordingly.